nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The `Student` component,

 * stores the student's personal information as shown by composition in the diagram above.
-* stores `Tag` and `RepoName` which are clases common to both `Student` and `Group` data types. `RepoName` in this case refers to the name of the student's IP repository.
+* stores `Tag` and `RepoName` which are classes common to both `Student` and `Group` data types. `RepoName` in this case refers to the name of the student's IP repository.
 * stores a reference to the `Group` the student is a part of via a unique `groupName` from the `Group` component (composition is not valid here as a `Group` can exist with an empty `Member` component).
 This attribute is not modifiable via teh regular `editStudent` command, and can only be modified internally when the student is added/deleted from a `Group`, or the `GroupName` of the student's group changes.

 The `Group` component,

-* stores group related information, similarly shown by compostition in the diagram above.
+* stores group related information, similarly shown by composition in the diagram above.
 * stores `Tag` and `RepoName`.
 In this case, `RepoName` refers to the TP repository of the group.
 * has a `Members` subcomponent that stores references to the `Student` component.
 This is initialized with no references to any `Student` to allow for preemptive creation of groups before members are made known.